First Statistical Detection of MgII-traced Cool Gas Outflows with JWST Towards Cosmic Dawn: Results

 \subsection{Absorption Feature Across Cosmic Time}

 Figure~\ref{fig:stacked_z_bin} shows the final stacked spectra for five distinct redshift bins.
 Our S/N-weighted stacking technique successfully reveals clear absorption features for both the \ion{Mg}{2} and \ion{Na}{1}~D doublets across the cosmic timeline probed by our sample ($1 < z < 10$).
-Despite showing greater spectral fluctuations, the stacked spectra produced using equal-weight stacking also exhibit consistent blueshifted absorption features (see left panels of Figure \ref{fig:nw}).
+For \ion{Mg}{2} doublets, despite showing greater spectral fluctuations, the stacked spectra produced using equal-weight stacking exhibit consistent blueshifted absorption features relative to the systemic velocities (marked by the red dashed lines in the left panels of Figure \ref{fig:nw}).
 This consistency confirms that the detected outflow signal is robust and not an artifact of our weighting scheme.
-The left panels reveal consistently blueshifted absorption troughs relative to the systemic velocities (marked by the red dashed lines), providing clear evidence for the prevalent cool outflows.
 The S/N of the composite spectra varies across redshift bins, a difference primarily attributed to the number and intrinsic quality of the spectra contributing to each stack.
 We note that here we focus on establishing the detection of these blueshifted outflows across cosmic time.
 A robust quantification of their evolutionary trend is not feasible with the current dataset, as the underlying distributions of key galaxy properties (e.g., mass, star formation rate) differ between redshift bins.

-The \ion{Na}{1}~D doublet, shown in the right panels, is also detected in the stacked spectra, showing blueshifted absorption features.
-However, as shown in Figure~\ref{fig:stacked_z_bin}, the blue wing of the absorption is blended with the strong \ion{He}{1} $\lambda5876$ emission line, hindering local continuum subtraction.
-Furthermore, the \ion{Na}{1}~D absorption is less prominent than \ion{Mg}{2}.
+The \ion{Na}{1}~D doublet, shown in the right panels, is also detected in the stacked spectra.
+However, unlike the Mg~II doublet, the \ion{Na}{1}~D profiles do not exhibit clear blueshifted features.
+As shown in Figure~\ref{fig:stacked_z_bin}, the blue wing of the absorption (where outflow signatures are expected) is severely blended with the strong \ion{He}{1} $\lambda$5876 emission line, hindering both local continuum subtraction and kinematic characterization.

 More fundamentally, the observed \ion{Na}{1}~D absorption is a composite signal.
 It originates not only from cool, neutral gas in the ISM---the component tracing the outflow---but also from the stellar photospheres within the host galaxy's stellar population.
 This stellar absorption component arises predominantly from the atmospheres of cool, evolved stars (e.g., K and M giants and supergiants), which can contribute substantially to the total observed EW \citep[e.g.,][]{Heckman2000, Rupke2005}.
 Disentangling the ISM contribution from this stellar contamination is highly non-trivial and requires sophisticated full spectral fitting with stellar population synthesis (SPS) models.
 Such modeling is fraught with uncertainties, especially for high-redshift galaxies where the stellar populations are less well-constrained.